builder223/War-in-the-Pacific-RP-ROBLOX/EWE/README.md

 Unsuccessful Projects (a learning experience)

 1. [Campaign for Italy (Battle of Monte Cassino)](https://www.roblox.com/games/5273068516/BETA-Campaign-of-Italy)
-     - Implemented and test a first person shooter strategey that was unpopular with the community.
+     - Implemented and tested a first person shooter strategey that was unpopular with the community.
-     - Allowed me to learn what's best for community and the type of creative development they want.